Brad Bird: The Incredibles and Ratatouille (2000–2008)

 Bird's next project was Ratatouille (2007), which follows a rat named Remy, who dreams of becoming a chef and tries to achieve his goal by forming an alliance with a Parisian restaurant's garbage boy.
 The film was developed by Jan Pinkava, who worked on the concept for many years.
 By the time the project was slated to enter the animation process, Pixar leadership became concerned it was not ready.
 Bird was hired on in July 2005 to assess the mistakes and turn the project around in a short time.
 He disliked having to take over Pinkva's passion project: "It was a rough position to be in because I always come down on the side of the creator," he later said.
 However, he was also in position with Pixar as a member of their "brain trust"—a group of individuals who critique and help each other—so he felt the role came naturally.
 When Bird took over, much of the design work had been completed, but Bird wrote an entirely new script that eschewed much of its original dialogue.
 Giacchino returned to compose the Paris-inspired music for the film.
-Upon release, Ratatouille was another huge hit for Pixar; the film grossed $623.7 million and earned widespread critical acclaim.
+Upon release, Ratatouille was another huge hit for Pixar; the film grossed $623.7 million and earned critical acclaim.
 It won the Best Animated Feature award at the 2008 Golden Globes; it was also nominated for five Academy Awards, including Best Original Screenplay and Best Animated Feature, which it won.